shabubu/remediator/README.md

 ## Building Format Strings
 Format strings are simply a basic template for file output.  `:`'s are used to denote the start and end of a transformer section.
 Remediator will replace the first "transformer" it encounters in a section.
 If the first transformer found is empty or null everything between the `:`'s will not be added to the filename.

-For example if you have a format string of `:YYYY::-Make-:.:Ext:` and a image named `image.jpg` that was taken in the year 2000 but does NOT have any exif data for the device make the output would be: `2000.jpg`.
+For example, if you have a format string of `:YYYY::-Make-:.:Ext:` and a image named `image.jpg` that was taken in the year 2000 but does NOT have any exif data for the device make the output would be: `2000.jpg`.
 However, if `image.jpg` did have a device make of "Sony" the output would be: `2000-Sony-.jpg`.

 The following tables list all currently supported "transformers" by Remediator.